zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

       dead keys to total keys in a file will trigger merging.
 The value of this setting is a percentage (0-100).
-For example, if a data file contains 6 dead keys and 4 live keys, then merge will be triggered at the default setting of `60`.
+For example, if a data file contains 6 dead keys and 4 live keys, then merge will be triggered at the default setting.
 Increasing this value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.

+      Default is: 60

     * _Dead Bytes_: The `dead_bytes_merge_trigger` setting describes how much
       data stored for dead keys in a single file will trigger merging.
-The value is in bytes, so the default of 536870912 represents 512MB.
+The value is in bytes.
 If a file meets or exceeds the trigger value for dead bytes, merge will be triggered.
 Increasing the value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.

       When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.

+      Default is: 536870912 which is 512MB in bytes
 ```erlang
 {bitcask, [
 	    ...,